pivotx/corebundle/README.md

 PivotX 4
 ========

-Welcome to the PivotX Readme file.
+PivotX 4 is an open source content management system especially designed for high-performance and highly configurable websites.
+It is build on top of Symfony 2 because it provides a rock solid foundation.

+This release is very much a **PRE-ALPHA** release.
+Meaning it shouldn't be used to actually build websites yet.
+What you do get is a preview how PivotX can be used to structure, build and manage websites.

+There is additional documentation in the Resources/doc directory.
+You can view this online on github, but it is also available in the main menu of your own PivotX install.

 Installing PivotX using Composer
 --------------------------------

-This is the recommended and official way to install PivotX.
+This is the recommended way to install PivotX.

 ### Installing Composer and Symfony